gyfen/GTA-Lucky-Wheel/README.md

 5) Press **CTRL + ALT + A** if you don't get the desired price.

-When you press **F1** you should see a tooltip in the upper-left corner
+When you press **F1** you should see a tooltip in the upper-left corner of youre screen.

 ### How to edit the file/delay: